next-theme/theme-next-docs/source/docs/advanced-settings/custom-files.md

 $content-desktop-largest = 900px
 ```

-For example, you want wider content width.
-You may redefine this variables with percentage width:
+For example, you may override these variables with percentage value to increase content width.
+Create and edit `source/_data/variables.styl` in {% label info@site root directory %} and add variables:

 ```styl hexo/source/_data/variables.styl
 $content-desktop         = 90%